Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: System Model

 \section{System Model}

-In 5G mmW cellular systems, a distinction is usually made between the Base Station (BS) and the User Equipment (UE).
-Typical UE values are $16$ antennas and $1$ W power, while typical BS values can be $64$ or more antennas and $5$ W power in small pico-cells, or $50$ W in large macro-cells.
+In 5G mmW cellular systems, a distinction is usually made between the Base Stations (BS) and the User Equipment (UE).
+Typical values for the UE are $16$ antennas and $1$ W power, while typical values for the BS can be $64$ or more antennas and $5$ W power in small pico-cells, or $50$ W in large macro-cells.
 Moreover, the system bandwidth varies from $500$ MHz up to $7$ GHz \cite{OrhanER15PowerCons}.

-For our channel model, however, we simply distinguish between transmitter and receiver roles, where each role may be played by either a BS or a UE depending on the appropriate choice of the parameters for transmitted power and number of transmit and receive antennas.
-We obtain analytical expressions for SE and EE as a direct function of the number of antennas and of the SNR of the link, obtaining results that apply to all mmW devices. \remembertext{DPHPmotivation}{ Note that we considered hybrid architectures and finite quantization only at the receiver, whereas we assume that the transmitter implements ideal Digital Preprocessing (DP).
-This assumption is used in related works and is the most relevant case for this paper in which we study whether AC, HC or DC perform better, due to the fact that 1) if HC outperforms DC using DP, then the use of Hybrid Preprocessing can only make DC even worse; and 2) if DC outperforms HC with DP then switching to HP+DC or HP+HC to reduce Digital-Analog Converter (DAC) power consumption is never necessary, because the power consumed by the receiver's ADC is of more concern than that of the transmitter's DAC, and therefore if DC is preferable so will be DP. }
+For the analysis in this paper, however, the roles of UE and BS are not that relevant.
+Instead, we simply distinguish between transmitter and receiver roles (that may be taken by either the BS or the UE), and we obtain analytical expressions for SE and EE as a direct function of the number of antennas and of the SNR of the link, obtaining results that apply to all mmW networks with these two values.
+Note that we considered finite bits only at the receiver while the transmitter is equipped with a full precision Digital-to-Analog converter.

-We consider a point-to-point multiple input multiple output (MIMO) mmW channel where the transmitter is equipped with $N_t$ antennas and the receiver with $N_r$ antennas.
-The channel has bandwidth $B$ and a delay spread much smaller than the transmission frame duration, so that inter-symbol interference can be disregarded or simply suppressed using a prefix of negligible duration.
-Without inter-symbol interference, the received signal can then be expressed as \cite{rappaport2014millimeter}
+We consider a point-to-point multiple input multiple output (MIMO) mmW channel where the transmitter is equipped with $N_t$ transmit antennas and the receiver with $N_r$ receive antennas.
+The channel has bandwidth $B$ and a delay spread much smaller than the symbol period $D_s \ll 1/B$, so there is no inter-symbol interference and the received signal can then be given as \cite{rappaport2014millimeter}